-To facilitate and expedite the truck's transit onto, through and out of Port Authority marine terminals, placeone sticker on the upper left-hand corner of the driver's door and one on the upper right-hand corner of the passenger side door of the registered truck.
+Place one sticker on the upper left-hand corner of the driver's door and one on the upper right-hand corner of the passenger side door of the registered truck.
 Please follow the instruction on the sticker.
-Apply the Compliance Sticker on the truck prior to dispatching the truck to any Port Authority marine terminal.
+Apply the Non-Container Terminal Voluntary Compliance Sticker on the truck prior to dispatching the truck to any Port Authority non-container terminal.

 Please note that each registered truck is pre-assigned a specific sticker number.
 Please ensure that each sticker number and the associated vehicle VIN number are correctly matched as this will be subject to audit by the Port Authority or its designated agent.